 London, Ontario, Canada

-The Research Communications Manager coordinates communications, government relations and media relations efforts that positively position the University's research activities.
-The Manager also presents comparative data about research funding at Western, and is a liaison to external partners for communications-related activities that ensure the University's research story is heard locally, nationally and internationally.
+The Associate Director (Research Promotion & Profile) coordinates communications, government relations and media relations efforts that positively position the University's research activities.
+This role also presents comparative data about research funding at Western, and is a liaison to external partners for communications-related activities that ensure the University's research story is heard locally, nationally and internationally.

 Phone: 519-661-2111 ext.
 87485